Firefly-llm/Qwen3-VL/README.md

 python web_demo_mm.py -c /your/path/to/qwen3vl/weight
 ```

-After running the command, you’ll see a link generated in the terminal similar to this:
+After running the command, you'll see a link generated in the terminal similar to this:

 ```
 Running on local: http://127.0.0.1:7860/